blockchainsllc/in3-legacy/src/types/README.md

 *  **chainRegistry** `string` - main chain-registry contract
 *  **mainChain** `string` - main chain-id, where the chain registry is running.
 *  **autoUpdateList** `boolean` - if true the nodelist will be automaticly updated if the lastBlock is newer
+*  **loggerUrl** `string` - a url of RES-Endpoint, the client will log all errors to.
+The client will post to this endpoint JSON like { id?, level, message, meta? }
 *  **servers** `object` - the nodelist per chain
     each key in this object will structure its value like:
     *  **initAddresses** `string[]` - a list of addresses which should always be part of the nodelist when getting an update